-Insulating Gloves (LV MV HV 11kV 33kV Gloves)
+Insulating Gloves (LV MV HV 11kV 33kV Electrical Gloves)

 Each pair of electrical rubber insulating gloves must comply with the IEC 60903 and EN 60903 standards and as a result of this, each pair undergoes voltage, ageing and mechanical testing.

-There are two main types of insulating gloves:-
+There are 3 main types of insulating gloves:-

-- Rubber gloves that provide very high dielectric properties which must be used in conjunction with leather gloves.
+- Standard Insulating Gloves – rubber gloves that provide very high dielectric properties which must be used in conjunction with leather gloves

 The ergonomic design of CATU insulating gloves makes the product suitable for any type of hand and are soft and supple to enable excellent dexterity and usability.